vDorst/RTLPlayground/README.md

 - 0x10000 switch registers, which appear to be very similar to the registers of the RTL838x, for which source code and datasheets are available.
 This controls clock dividers, GPIO/LEDs and general  switch functionality.
-There should be an I2C controller that reads the SFP EEPROMs, but it is not clear whether this is bit-banged GPIO like for the RTL83xx or dedicated HW as for the RTL93xx.

 The playground image shows access to the different types of memory using the SDCC compiler.
 Any support of Linux or e.g. Zephyr would require porting gcc.